msalibian/STAT406/Lecture18/README.md

 ![](README_files/figure-markdown_github/spam.5-1.png)

-There is, in fact, a noticeable improvement in performance on this test set.
-The estimated classification error rate of AdaBoost using 3-split trees on this test set is 0.0443575.
-Recall that the estimated classification error rate for the Random Forest was 0.0567515 (or 0.0501956 using OOB).
+There is, in fact, a noticeable improvement in performance on this test set compared to the AdaBoost using *stumps*.
+The estimated classification error rate of AdaBoost using 3-split trees on this test set is 0.044.
+Recall that the estimated classification error rate for the Random Forest was 0.057 (or 0.05 using OOB).

 As mentioned above you are strongly encouraged to finish this analysis by doing a complete K-fold CV analysis in order to compare boosting with random forests on these data.